Projects per year

 Research interests

 I am passionate about exploring how ancient texts and languages help us access ancient ways of thinking.
-My current research focuses on metaphor in Ancient Egyptian language, as well as ancient medicine and manuscript studies and takes in object studies and body ontologies.
-My approches range from linguistics and cognitive science to literary analyis and anthropology and I am committed to utilising and expanding the tools of digital corpus analysis for ancient languages.
+My current research focuses on word meaning in the Ancient Egyptian language, manuscript studies and object studies, as well as studies of ancient medicine and body ontologies.
+My approches range from linguistics and cognitive science to literary analysis and anthropology and I am committed to utilising and expanding the tools of digital corpus analysis for ancient languages.
 My case studies mainly focus on texts and materials from the Ramesside Period of Egyptian history, in the Late Bronze Age.

 Teaching